1979 Machchhu dam failure: Failure

-The failure was caused by excessive rain and massive flooding leading to the disintegration of the earthen walls of the four kilometre long Machchhu-2 dam.
-The actual observed flow following the intense rainfall reached 16,307 m^{3}/s, three times what the dam was designed for, resulting in its collapse.
+The failure was caused by excessive rain and massive flooding, leading to the disintegration of the earthen walls of the four kilometre long dam.
+The actual observed flow following the intense rainfall reached 16307 m3/s, three times what the dam was designed for, resulting in its collapse.
 762 m of the left and 365 m of the right embankment of the dam collapsed.
-Within 20 minutes the floods of 12 to 30 ft height inundated the low-lying areas of Morbi industrial town located 5 km below the dam.
+Within 20 minutes, the floods, which were 12 to 30 ft high, inundated the low-lying areas of Morbi industrial town, located 5 km below the dam.

-Around 3.30 pm the tremendous swirling flow of water struck Morbi.
-Water level rose to 30 ft within the next 15 minutes and some low lying areas of city were under 20 ft of water for the next 6 hours.
+Around 3.30 pm, the tremendous swirling flow of water struck Morbi.
+The water level rose to 30 ft within the next 15 minutes and some low lying areas of city were under 20 ft of water for the next 6 hours.

-The Morbi dam failure was listed as the worst dam burst in the Guinness Book of Records (before the death toll of the 1975 Banqiao Dam failure was declassified in 2005).
-The book No One Had A Tongue To Speak by Tom Wooten and Utpal Sandesara debunks the official claims that the dam failure was an act of God and points to structural and communication failures that led to and exacerbated the disaster.
-There was great economic loss.
-The flood damaged farmland, leading to a decrease in productivity of crops.
+The Morbi dam failure was listed as the worst dam burst in the Guinness Book of Records before the death toll of the 1975 Banqiao Dam failure was declassified in 2005.
+The collapse led to great economic loss as the flood damaged farmland, leading to a decrease in productivity of crops.

-The book by Wooten and Sandesara gives vivid first person accounts of many survivors.
+No One Had A Tongue To Speak, by Tom Wooten and Utpal Sandesara, debunks the official claims that the dam failure was an act of God and points to structural and communication failures that led to and exacerbated the disaster.
+It contains first-person accounts of many survivors.
 It narrates how people scrambled for rooftops, hilltops, and other safe grounds in order to save themselves.
-Over a hundred people took shelter in Vajepar Ram Mandir but later the deluge submerged them with the temple.
+Over a hundred people took shelter in Vajepar Ram Mandir but later, the deluge submerged them along with the temple.
 Women were compelled to drop their babies into the furious surge in order to save themselves and people lost their loved ones in a flash.

-During reconstruction of the dam the capacity of the spillway was increased by four times and fixed at about 21,000 m^{3}/s.
+During reconstruction of the dam, the capacity of the spillway was increased by four times and fixed at about 21000 m3/s.